jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

     The windows client out there has a process running as a background windows service.
-The service will periodically check for newer upgrade in about 1-2 hours interval.
+The service will periodically check for a newer upgrade in about 1-2 hour intervals.
 Once a newer client package is published and discovered, the newer package will be downloaded.
 However, if the client is still actively running, the replacement and upgrade will not happen until the client application is stopped and restarted.
-This usually happen after Windows logoff or restart.
+This usually happens when the user logs off their Windows or restarts their desktop altogether.

-    If the Windows client software is actively running, the user may be seeing a message popup from the system tray area asking user if they want to restart the client software to receive the newer version.
+    If the Windows client software is actively running, the user may be seeing a message popup from the system tray area asking the user if they want to restart the client software and to receive the newer version.

 Once a client is published for client auto upgrade, you can use ``Unpublish`` **(5)** to stop the client auto upgrade.